 Colones to Dollars

-The official currency of Costa Rica – the Colon – is made up of colorful bills that include pictures of some of Costa’s Rica’s wildlife – sharks, monkeys, sloths and butterflies.
-They come in 1000, 2000, 5,000, 10,000, 20,000 and 50,000 colones denominations.
+The official currency of Costa Rica is the Colon.
+Colones consist of colorful bills that depict some of Costa’s Rica’s most beautiful animals– these being sharks, monkeys, sloths and butterflies.
+They come in the amounts of 1000, 2000, 5,000, 10,000, 20,000 and 50,000 colones.
 The exchange rate between the dollar (USD) and the colon is always fluctuating and is currently around 612 colones to the dollar.
 For the most current exchange rates, check the site of the Central Bank of Costa Rica.

 The Costa Rica currency, the Colon, was named after Christopher Columbus, or Cristobal Colon.
 New colorful waterproof bank notes were released between 2012 and 2014.
 The bills come in denominations of ¢1,000, ¢2,000, ¢5,000, ¢10,000, and ¢20,000, ¢50,000 with coins of 5, 10, 25, 50, 100 and 500 Colones.
 You might also notice that the bills are different sizes.
 That is actually a unique feature that helps people who are blind differentiate between each bill.